Since 2005, this gallery has been presenting art in the historic rooms of the former Caldaro County Court prison.

 And right here, since 2005 the art gallery known as "Gefängnis Le Carceri", the German and Italian words for prison, has been located.
 It offers a very special atmosphere for artists and visitors alike.
 Every year several exhibitions of contemporary art take place, where two artists - one of them coming from South Tyrol - enter into dialogue.
 And how to reach the art gallery?
 It can be found between the Piazza del Mercato (Market Square) and the Piazza Rottenburg squares in Caldaro village (Kaltern Dorf).
 The latter offers a bus stop as well as parking possibilities.

-Opening hours: during the single exhibitions
+open during the respective exhibitions